 We have an on-site security guard and follow recommended security guidance from GMP (Greater Manchester Police) & CST (Community Security Trust).
 We have a bag search policy and all large bags (rucksacks, suitcases etc.) will be searched.
 We are unable to store bags and we would advise not bringing large bags with you when you visit.

 How long does it take to go round the museum?

-We recommend taking up to 15 minutes in each of our spaces to take full advantage of our exhibition and synagogue.
 The full museum experience should take 1 hour 45 minutes including time to enjoy our café and shop at the end of your visit.

 When is the café open?

 In light of COVID-19 the café can only be visited at the end of your visit to enable us to ensure social distancing between visitors throughout the museum.
 Our café is open from 10am – 4pm daily, serving hot food from 11.30am – 2.30pm.
 The café will be open later for evening events.